 Co-Founder & Executive Director

-Andraya lives with her husband, Bruce, and their child, who is in their senior year of high school.
+Andraya lives with her husband, Bruce, and their child, who is off to college now.
 Their cat reluctantly shares the house with them and the two dogs.

 Education Committee Chair